Popeye’s Guide To Pumping Up Your Core Web Vitals

 Preload Key Resources

-Preload any critical resources, such as fonts or important elements, so that your site can respond faster to input without having to wait for those resources to be downloaded.
+Preload any critical resources, such as fonts or important elements, so your site can respond faster to input without waiting for those resources to be downloaded.

 FID in Action: Responding like Popeye’s Quick Reflexes

 Imagine users visit your online shop and try to add items to their cart.
-If they click the “Add to Cart” button and the page takes several seconds to respond, they’re likely to abandon the purchase.
+If they click the “Add to Cart” button and the page takes several seconds to respond, they will likely abandon the purchase.

 By optimising JavaScript and reducing main-thread work, you’ll ensure the page responds instantly, keeping users engaged and happy.